hidny/CuboidNetSolver/docs/AlgorithmExplanation.md

 I don't think it's possible to over-estimate how important idea #3 is.
 I think it's a greater improvement than all the other optimizations I created combined.

+Update: Through working on the problem of just enumerating polyominoes on a square lattice, I came to the realization that the algorithm I just described is just a slight variant on Redelmeier’s algorithm.
+The definitions and description are superficially different, but both algorithm accomplish the same goals with similar time and space complexities.
+Though I am very biased, I feel that understanding both algorithms and how they are related is more enlightening than just understanding one of them.
+(See high-level summary of the algorithm here: https://en.wikipedia.org/wiki/Polyomino and https://math.stackexchange.com/questions/1861614/enumerating-polyominos)

-At this point, I hope the idea in pics/exampleTransformation.png is starting to make sense.
+At this point, I hope the picture in pics/exampleTransformation.png is starting to make sense.

 *: Technically, if you're looking for a net that fits two cuboid shapes, the max number of duplicates is more like 8 times the number of iterations of the first loop, but it's still relatively small, and, in practice, that number is probably way above average.